Graduate Admissions

 Students who reside outside of the United States and non-U.S. Citizens living in the United States are welcome to apply for admission to Kettering University.

 While unofficial transcripts with English translations are acceptable for initial evaluation, official transcripts must be provided prior to matriculation.
 Official transcripts/educational certificates and records with English translations must be sent directly from the applicant’s undergraduate and graduate school(s) to Kettering University.
-A course-by-course professional credential evaluation of undergraduate transcripts may be requested from students who obtained their Bachelor's degree outside of the United States.
+A course-by-course professional credential evaluation of undergraduate transcripts may be requested from students who obtained their bachelor's degree outside the United States.
 Kettering accepts evaluations from companies recognized by the National Association of Credential Evaluating Services (NACES).
 Kettering University will only evaluate transcripts in English.
 All fees for credential evaluation and/or English-language translation are the responsibility of the applicant.
 Additionally, a university grading scale may be requested to facilitate grade point average conversion and application review.
-Before matriculating, all international students must provide official and final transcripts from all institutions/universities previously attended.

 English Language Proficiency

 Students from non-English language speaking countries may be conditionally admitted based on academic merit with the understanding that English proficiency standards must be met before full matriculation into a degree-seeking program.
-To demonstrate English-language proficiency, students should submit at least one of the following test results: Test of English as a Foreign Language (TOEFL iBT or TOEFL Essentials), International English Language Testing System (IELTS), or Duolingo.
-International students may have testing waived if they have earned a Bachelor’s degree from an accredited U.S. institution.
-International applicants may have testing waived if they have attended an accredited U.S. college or university for one calendar year or two academic semesters (24 credit hours minimum) with a minimum 3.00 grade point average.
+To demonstrate English-language proficiency, students should submit at least one of the following test results: Test of English as a Foreign Language (TOEFL iBT or TOEFL Essentials), International English Language Testing System (IELTS), or Duolingo, including a required English Interview by Kettering's TESOL instructor.
+International students may have testing waived if they have earned a Bachelor’s degree from an accredited U.S. institution or have attended an accredited U.S. college or university for one calendar year or two academic semesters (24 credit hours minimum) with a minimum 3.0 grade point average.
 Students may also demonstrate competency by completing an ESL program offered by an approved ELS center.
 Evidence of English-language proficiency may be deemed invalid two years after the last relevant test date or date of enrollment.

 Immigration Information